jackPhn/CSS586_Project/README.md

 [python-dotenv](https://pypi.org/project/python-dotenv/) package is used to read these into shell environment variables.

-You will need to create your own .env file.
+To run the code you will need to create your own .env file (or directly set the `MUSICNET_MIDI_DIR` environment variable to the absolute path of your `musicnet_midis` directory in your shell session).
 Below are the contents of my .env file, yours will have different directory paths depending where you placed the downloaded music data.
-Download and unzip the musicnet_midis file and add `MUSICNET_MIDI_DIR=<path to musicnet_midis directory>` to the .env file, like this:
+Download and unzip the `musicnet_midis.tar.gz` file and add `MUSICNET_MIDI_DIR=<absolute path to musicnet_midis directory>` to the .env file, like this:

 ```
 MUSICNET_MIDI_DIR=/media/hdd1/data/school/css586/musicnet_midis
 ```

-For a current list of configuration constants, see [musiclearn/config.py](./musiclearn/config.py)

 ## Code